infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/AffiliateApi.md

 <a id="createaffiliatecustomfieldusingpost"></a>
 # **CreateAffiliateCustomFieldUsingPOST**
-> CustomFieldMetaData CreateAffiliateCustomFieldUsingPOST (CreateCustomFieldRequest customField)
+> CustomFieldMetaData CreateAffiliateCustomFieldUsingPOST (CreateCustomFieldRequest createCustomFieldRequest)

 Create an Affiliate Custom Field